quantum-tinkerer/MeanFi/docs/source/tutorial/hubbard_1d.md

 Here `hopp` is the hopping matrix which we define as a kronecker product between sublattice and spin degrees of freedom: `np.array([[0, 1], [0, 0]])` corresponds to the hopping between sublattices and `np.eye(2)` leaves the spin degrees of freedom unchanged.
 In the corresponding tight-binding dictionary `h_0`, the key `(0,)` contains hopping within the unit cell and the keys `(1,)` and `(-1,)` correspond to the hopping between the unit cells to the right and left respectively.

-We verify the validity of `h_0`, we evaluate it in the reciprocal space using the {autolink}`~pymf.tb.transforms.tb_to_kgrid`, diagonalize it and plot the band structure:
+To verify the validity of `h_0`, we evaluate it in the reciprocal space using the {autolink}`~pymf.tb.transforms.tb_to_kgrid`, then diagonalize it and plot the band structure:

 ```{code-cell} ipython3
 nk = 50 # number of k-points